Converting descriptions to verbs & nouns

 - 🧩 Loss of Context and Misinterpretation

-- Descriptive metadata from decades ago may reflect obsolete cultural, technical, or editorial standards.
+- Descriptive metadata obsolete cultural, technical, or editorial standards

-- Ambiguous or biased descriptions can lead to misclassification, especially in AI-driven systems that rely on semantic accuracy.
+- Ambiguous or biased descriptions misclassification, semantic inaccuracy

 - 🕳️ Data Gaps and Inconsistencies

-- Older metadata often lacks granularity—missing fields like resolution, codec, or rights info that are critical for modern workflows.
+- Older metadata missing fields like resolution, codec, or rights

-- Inconsistent formatting or undocumented abbreviations can confuse ingestion pipelines or cause data corruption.
+- Inconsistent formatting & abbreviations can corrupt ingestion pipelines

 - 🧠 Poor Decision-Making and Risk Exposure

-- Workflow engines may make resource allocation decisions (e.g., prioritizing digitization or restoration) based on flawed metadata.
+- Workflow engines make resource (i.e. cost) decisions on flawed metadata

 - 🔍 Reduced Discoverability and Accessibility